vishvAsa/kalpAntaram/kANe/v2p2/36/General_Index.md

 at all, 9890.
 Rosary : number of beads in, 687; used in japa 687; of rudrāksas for

-Sacrifices: animals killed in were devotees of Siva, 738.
+Sacrifices: animals killed in were devotees of Śiva, 738.

 deemed to go to heaven, 781; divi Rṣyasrnga, 291.